djinn-ci/djinn/docs/admin/building.md

 # Building

-To build Djinn you will need to install the following dependencies,
+To build Djinn CI you will need to install the following dependencies,

 * `go`- https://golang.org/dl
 * `yarn` - https://yarnpkg.com/getting-started/install